nguyen8amk1/My_Own_Philosophy_of_Everything/concepts/intrusion_detection_system.md

     Change the topology to match NIDS or HIDS remove arrows and stuff

+Things to do: @Current, tonight
+    1. change the topology
+	the network have to go through
+	To NIDS
+	If too hard -> HIDS
+    2. add the components description
+    3. move the how to write rules to configuration part

 questions:
     what is host-only ??  ....
     what is NICs ??